 - 7. How to store homemade wax melts?

 - 8. What type of wax warmers do these wax melts work with?

 - 9. What to do with old melted wax?

 - How to Make Wax Melts

-- 30 drops essential oils - or candy flavoring or fragrance oils
+- 30 drops of your favorite essential oils

 - Measuring cups and spoons

 By the Numbers: How to Make Wax Melts